 - Non GMO, not bioengineered (always), Certified Organic Ingredients (whenever possible).
 Germplasm identification, where possible, to assist with biological diversity and food security issues

-- Fresh-cut then shelf life extended: wild harvested mushroom mix, organic kiwi fruit (gold or green), organic apples (diverse varietals).
-Always grown outdoors, with ‘more sun [more actinism], less pollution, less pests and diseases’ and on-the-go formats
+- Enhanced life, water-lessened: wild harvested uncommon mushroom mix, organic kiwi fruit (gold or green), organic apples (diverse varietals).
+Always grown outdoors, in New Zealand's *terroir* of ‘more sun (more actinism, less etiolate), less pollution, less pests and diseases’ on-the-go formats

-- And no NZ dollar e-commerce (past analyzed) price hikes.
+- NZ dollar price freeze on ALL online shop purchases for well over a decade!
+NOT water-heavy pricing.
 (Default currency is $NZ with global currency conversion options)

 ONLINE SHOP Secure payment, 1-2 day delivery (NZ), no minimums, FREE shipping on orders over $49, satisfaction guarantee

-Please let us know if you would like copies of our product quality standards and/or regulatory certificates
+Please let us know if you would like copies of our approvals and certifications

 - New Zealand Food Safety Authority (NZFSA) National Program Level 3 Registration (manufacturer, packer, distributor and [online] 'natural and organic foods' retailer) (food safety (current good manufacturing practices) verification certificate # 2114)

 - Free Sales Statement (multiple products); Manual Certification (cert4), November 2022